damoscodehub/PlaylistArchitect/README.md

 ---
 ## 🔒 Limitations

-- **API's level**: At the time of this project's publication, the Spotify API does not allow access to either featured playlists (created and managed by Spotify itself) or user-created folders, so they can't be at all view or managed by this app.
+- **API level**: At the time of this project's publication, the Spotify API does not allow access to either featured playlists (created and managed by Spotify itself) or user-created folders, so they can't be at all view or managed by this app.
 - **Logic level**: playback time target set for each block is only an estimation.
 The app will try to fill that time with random tracks.
 The final time will depends on what tracks it finally pick.

 ---